Code-Institute-Submissions/MABSWE-PP2/README.md

 - User stories covered: 10

 ### Game Screen
-- When a user selects the correct answer, a visual and auditory effect is triggered, providing feedback and reinforcing their success.Elements displayd on the screen:
+- When a user selects the correct answer, a visual and auditory effect is triggered, providing feedback and reinforcing their success.Elements displayed on the screen:

 <details><summary>See feature</summary>
 <img src="docs/features/gamescreen.jpg">